NextDotID/docs/docs/core-concepts/relation-service/graphDB.md

 sidebar_position: 2
 ---

-As `RelationService` aims to build comprehensive personal identity graphs, incorporating both on-chain and off-chain data to provide a holistic view of an individual’s digital presence.The Graph Database is the most important technology behind, aiming to supporting a full range of identity queries and social use cases.
+As `RelationService` aims to build comprehensive personal identity graphs, incorporating both on-chain and off-chain data to provide a holistic view of an individual’s digital presence.
+The Graph Database is the most important technology behind, aiming to support a full range of identity queries and social use cases.
 Graph Databases focus on relationships between data, making them a better option when dealing with complex relationships between intertwined data stored in multiple tables.

 ## What is a graph database?